 Extracurricular Activities.
 Graduate students may participate in extracurricular activities within university policies.
-The Graduate Student Association and the Student Government Association offer many opportunities for participation.
-Students are also encouraged to participate in the Graduate School of Biomedical Science's annual Student Research Week.
-This consists of three consecutive days of poster competitions and guest seminars.
+The SPPH Student Assembly and Student Government Association offers many opportunities for participation.
+The Office of Student Life hosts HSC Net, students can view all student organizations and information on how to start a student organization if interested.
+Students are also encouraged to participate in academic and research events across the TTUHSC.